IAMconsortium/common-definitions/geojson/README.md

   Africa (R10), China+ (R10), Europe (R10), India+ (R10), Latin America (R10), Middle East (R10), North America (R10), Pacific OECD (R10), Reforming Economies (R10), Rest of Asia (R10)

 `Kindly utilize the 'I_REGION' column as the region column for IXMP4.`

+## NUTS Regions

+The NUTS 1, 2 and 3 regions geojson files were generated from the [EUROSTAT Territorial units for statistics (NUTS)](https://ec.europa.eu/eurostat/web/gisco/geodata/statistical-units/territorial-units-statistics) 2024 edition downladed shapefile.

+The content is licensed under [Creative Commons Attribution 4.0 International (CC BY 4.0) licence](https://creativecommons.org/licenses/by/4.0/).
+Reuse of the data is authorised with due sitation of the source.

+Eurostat, *Statistical regions in the European Union and partner countries – NUTS and statistical regions 2021 – 2022 edition*, Publications Office of the European Union, 2022.
+Available at: [https://data.europa.eu/doi/10.2785/321792](https://data.europa.eu/doi/10.2785/321792)